adedamola26/spotify-api/README.md

 - __Amazon S3 (Simple Storage Service)__

 Used to store all objects generated from different stages in the pipeline.
-Also used as a trigger for the second lambda function (i.e: when .json file is loaded in a specified folder, begin transfotmation)
+Also used as a trigger for the second lambda function (i.e: when .json file is loaded in a specified folder, begin transformation)

 - __AWS Glue__

-Used to clean and prepare my data for analysis.
+Used to catalog the data.

 - __Amazon Athena__

-Used to query and analyse the datasets.
+Used to query and analyze the datasets.

 ## Architecture Diagram
 The diagram below shows the structure of the pipeline for the project.